Sameep1907/WEB315_Assignments_ThemeSwim/README.md

 3. Getting error with updates on Database run... committing till here! running command - dotnet ef migration add "updated changes to NoOPools & AlottedPool" dotnet ef database update

+4. Validation entry required for each property, code Required has been added to all properties.
+Range Added to the new property and character limits added to rest of the string properties.
+Committing